Zelmoghazy/Embedded-Linux/03-Linux/linux_cmds.md

 ### System Information

 ```
+hostname        # get the machine name

 uname           # Print kernel name
-uname -m -p     # Print system architecture and processor information:
+uname -m -p     # Print system architecture and processor information
 uname -s -r -v  # Print kernel name, kernel release and kernel version
 uname -n        # Print system hostname
-uname -a        # - Print all available system information:
+uname -a        # Print all available system information
 ```

 ```
 free -h # Display memory in human-readable units:
 ```

 ```
 df  #  Display all filesystems and their disk usage using 512-byte units:
 ```

 ```
+uptime              # get system uptime
 uptime --pretty     # Show only the amount of time the system has been booted for:
 ```

 ```